danott/www.danott.me/site/books/principia-amoris.md

 ---
-title: Principia Amoris: The New Science of Love
+title: "Principia Amoris: The New Science of Love"
 author: John Gottman
 isbn: 9780415641562
 stars: 3